kashif-nawaz/Junos-ZTP/README.md

   * systemctl enable dhcpd --now
   * systemctl enable httpd --now

-Verify the status of dhcpd and httpd daemons by using sysemctl status <daeomon command> <br/>
+Verify the status of dhcpd and httpd daemons by using 'sysemctl status <daeomon>' command <br/>

 If Junos devices has required config in place then ZTP process should have start now <br/>